AngleProtocol/angle-docs/resources/user-guides/app-faq.md

 All collateral/agTokens pools are separated and managed by independent contracts.
 This means that, even though pools for a given collateral can use the same strategies, it could be the case that they don't or that some parameters related to these strategies differ.

-Additionally, the amount put by users minting on these pools will differ, which will impact the multiplier effect explained [here](concepts/standard-liquidity-providers), and change the APYs for SLPs.
+Additionally, the amount put by users minting on these pools will differ, which will impact the multiplier effect explained [here](concepts/standard-liquidity-providers#multiplier-effect), and change the APYs for SLPs.

 ### Why can't I withdraw my collateral?

-If SLPs want to withdraw more funds that are currently in a pool (due to funds being lent out), their transactions will get reverted.
-To prevent this from happening, we display an alert informing the users and preventing them to make the transaction.
+If SLPs want to withdraw more funds than what is immediately available in their pool (due to funds being lent out), their transactions will get reverted.
+To prevent this from happening, we display an alert preventing them from making the transaction.

 They should wait for the next `harvest()` call from strategies, which should send funds back to the pool.